waterbuffalo13/micromanage/README.md

 >Who am I and what do I want?
 And given all the uncertainity that is inherent in life how should I act?
 With what goal?
 And how can I navigate all the decisions yet to come?
 How does the life I want even look like?
 And how do I get there?
 Is it possible to systematise a life strategy?
-To understand and realize potential and overcome the tragedy of opportunity cost?
+To understand and realize potential and overcome the tragedy of opportunity cost? s, and to make recommendations on how to live that avoids short-term, idealistic or emotional reasoning